Bollywood Hero

-Bollywood Hero was an American television miniseries that aired on the IFC in three parts on August 6–8, 2009.
+Bollywood Hero is an American musical comedy television miniseries that aired on the IFC in three parts on August 6–8, 2009.
 The miniseries were shot in Mumbai and Los Angeles.

 The show is a musical miniseries about Chris Kattan and his journey to Mumbai to become a leading man in Bollywood.
 After having some successful runs as a comedian in America, Kattan wishes for more and soon discovers that making it in Bollywood is just as hard and he has to start from scratch.

 Dance numbers are choreographed by Longinus Fernandes who is known for the "Jai Ho" finale in Slumdog Millionaire.